-Over 400 victims, mostly vulnerable and homeless people from Poland, were lured to the UK with promises of good money upon arrival.
-They found themselves packing spring onions on farms in Worcestershire, with their captors pocketing their minimum wage pay and benefits.
+The victims, mostly vulnerable and homeless people from Poland, were brought to the UK with promises of good money upon arrival.

 The Worcestershire case reveals the lack of effective due diligence by companies on modern slavery, and the failure of a compliance approach that relies solely on announced audits.
-It also, and perhaps most worryingly, suggests that there is still an industry-wide, collective shrug of acceptance that this will continue to happen.
+It also suggests that there is still a level of acceptance that this will continue to happen.

 ETI has published an Evaluation Framework to support companies in ensuring their Modern Slavery statements are fit for purpose, and offers training on how to be compliant with the Act.
 We also fought hard with our members and allies to include and strengthen the Transparency in Supply Chains clause in the UK Modern Slavery Act 2015.

-It’s unacceptable that four years on, and with freely available tools and guidance available to support companies in becoming compliant, the scourge of forced labour is still very much with us.
+It’s unacceptable that four years on, and with freely available tools and guidance available to support companies in becoming compliant, forced labour is still with us.